 About the Artist

-Robert Campbell’s (Vashon) practice includes video art, digital film, digital imaging, installation, and documentary filmmaking.
+Robert Campbell (Vashon) makes work that includes video art, digital film, digital imaging, installation, and documentary filmmaking.
 Since 1984 his single-channel video art work has been exhibited at festivals and exhibitions nationally and internationally in Europe and Japan.
 For the past 15 years, his installation work has been featured in museums and galleries around the country and included in recent ISEA and Santa Fe International New Media Festivals.
-His video/dance collaborations have been featured at On the Boards, Bumbershoot, Port Angeles Fine Art Center and Lincoln Center in New York.
+His video/dance collaborations have been featured at On the Boards, Bumbershoot, Port Angeles Fine Art Center, and Lincoln Center in New York.
 He currently teaches in the Art Department at Cornish College of the Arts.

 Information included above was provided by artist at the time of application.